vpinball/pinmame/src/p2k/README.md

 A zip or folder named after the driver in the rompath.
 The driver opens no files of its own and reads no environment variables to find them.

-A set holds three things.
-The sound board's flash and its two sample chips; the MediaGX side's eight Prism ROMs, `u100`-`u107`, which the loader interleaves in pairs into four 16 MB banks; and the 8 MB update flash, which is what makes a version a version.
-The update flash is not a dump - it is the four files of an update package (`bootdata`, `im_flsh0`, `game`, `symbols`) laid out back to back at the offsets the boot ROM looks for them at, and the machine does not boot without it.
-Everything else is shared, so a clone's zip contains only its own four update files - bar `rfm_191`, `rfm_210` and `swep1_210`, which bring their own sound flash too, and so hold five.
+A set usually holds three things: The sound board's flash and its two sample chips; the MediaGX side's eight Prism ROMs, `u100`-`u107`, which the loader interleaves in pairs into four 16 MB banks; and the 8 MB update flash, which is what makes a version a version.
+The update flash is not a real dump - it is the four files of an update package (`bootdata`, `im_flsh0`, `game`, `symbols`) laid out back to back at the offsets the boot ROM looks for them at.
+Everything else is shared, so a clone's zip contains only its own four update files - bar some aftermarket RFM and SWEP1 sets which bring their own sound flash too, and so hold five.

 #### Getting the four files out of an update package